 - Involves more than one of your heart's chambers

 - Involves the big vessels near your heart

 - Is bigger than 5 centimeters across

 If you have a tumor that looks like this, your doctor may do more tests.
 For example, if it can be done safely, you might need a biopsy.
 That's when your doctor removes a tiny piece of the tumor and tests it for cancer.
 It's the best way to know exactly what kind of tumor you have and how to treat it.

 There are not enough people with heart cancer to do clinical trials (studies in people) to find the best treatment.
 So there are no standard treatments.
 Instead, treatment is tailored for each person who has heart cancer.

 The main treatment is surgery to take out the tumor.
 But that may not be possible if the tumor is large or in the left side of your heart.
+Larger tumors may need to be partly removed to help relieve symptoms that affect your heart's function.
 Chemotherapy and radiation therapy might help you live longer.
 Your doctor might try targeted therapies that are usually used for sarcomas found in places other than the heart.

 Doctors have tried heart transplants, as well as transplants of both the heart and lungs, in a few people with heart cancer.
 Transplants helped some people live longer but did not work well overall.
 These surgeries aren't useful for heart cancer that has spread to other parts of the body.

 Malignant heart tumors are rarely found early or when they’re small.
 They often don’t cause symptoms until they’re large and have spread.
 By that time, they’ve usually caused a lot of heart damage.
 If doctors can't remove the tumor with surgery, only about 1 out of 10 people with heart cancer are still alive 9-12 months after diagnosis.